 - It’s off switch pulls up and out and has to be pushed down with your hands to shut it off, making the saw rather difficult to use.

 Its modular smart guard system includes a blade guard, anti-kickback pawls and riving knife which are modular and tool free for users to quickly and easily remove and add components as required.
-Its gravity-rise stand with pneumatic wheels makes this the perfect table saw to carry to any work site.
+Its gravity-rise stand with pneumatic wheels makes this the perfect device to carry to any work site.

-- Its 15 amp motor runs a 10” table saw at 3650 rpm to provide for high precision cutting.
+- Its 15 amp motor runs at 3650 rpm to provide for high precision cutting.

-- The Bosch table saw comes with a durable sub-base and integrated carrying handles for its easy and quick transport.
+- The Bosch 4100-09 comes with a durable sub-base and integrated carrying handles for its easy and quick transport.

 - Its gravity-rise stand with pneumatic wheels handles the toughest terrains with ease and its collapsible design minimizes storage space.